 - pasireotide (Signifor)

-- mifepristone (Korlym, Mifeprex) in individuals with type 2 diabetes or glucose intolerance
+- mifepristone (Korlym, Mifeprex) in those with type 2 diabetes or glucose intolerance

 If you use corticosteroids, a change in medication or dosage may be necessary.
 Don’t attempt to change the dosage yourself.
 You should do this under close medical supervision.